b-etz/sky130_be_ip__lsxo/README.md

 ### Recommended Crystal Specifications

-This circuit can only be simulated so many ways, and development has focused on 12.5 pF load capacitance crystals.
+Development has focused on 12.5 pF load capacitance crystals.
 For that reason, higher load capacitances are recommended for frequency stability and startup assurance.
 Load capacitances of 6 pF have also been simulated successfully.
 At a high level, crystals with small load capacitances (e.g. 4 pF) may start up with a transconductor g_m of 0.3 uS to 3 uS.
 Larger load capacitances (e.g. 12.5 pF) require transconductances of 1 uS to 40 uS.
 This oscillator IP was designed with a startup transconductance of ~8 uS, which allows reasonably fast startup for 12.5 pF crystals, great startup for 6 pF crystals, and far exceeds the optimal g_m for 4 pF crystals.
 For this reason, 4 pF crystals may fail to sustain oscillation with this circuit.

 The following specification table for appropriate crystals will keep your system capable of the proposed specifications listed earlier.
 For requirements given in ranges, devices with a range that fully includes the specified range are acceptable.